 - Apple and Olive Oil Bundt Cake

 I hope you get to make any and all of these delicious recipes.
 Leave me a comment below with what you think about this recipe, and let me know if you will give it a try.
 Share this recipe with your social media friends and tag us @spoonabilities and use the hashtag #Spoonabilities.
 Thank you.

 Happy Tasty Happenings!

 Pecan Pie Bundt Cake is a combination of the traditional flavors of the classic pecan pie, and the sweet & moist taste of cake, in the unique Kugelhopf Bundt pan shape.
 The sweet brown sugar drizzle makes this cake luscious.
 It is one of our new favorite holiday baking recipes.

-The surprise ingredient for this delicious Pecan Pie Bundt Cake is the use of Greek Woodland Honey with Sage instead of traditional corn syrup.
+The surprise ingredient for this delicious Pecan Pie Bundt Cake is the use of Orange Blossom Honey from France instead of traditional corn syrup.

 - 1 cup finely chopped pecans